Morgan Rielly: International play

 Rielly represents Canada internationally.
 He started out in regional and age-group competitions.
 When he was representing Team Pacific at the 2011 World U-17 Hockey Challenge, Rielly scored two goals in five games and helped his team capture a bronze medal.
-Later that year, Rielly was part of Canada's gold medal winning squad at the 2011 Ivan Hlinka Memorial Tournament.
-Rielly's first experience at an International Ice Hockey Federation sanctioned event was the 2011 IIHF World U18 Championships, where he recorded two goals and one assist in seven games.
+Later that year, Rielly was part of Canada's gold medal-winning squad at the 2011 Ivan Hlinka Memorial Tournament.
+Rielly's first experience at an International Ice Hockey Federation-sanctioned event was the 2011 World U18 Championships, where he recorded two goals and one assist in seven games.
 Canada finished fourth at the tournament.

-During the 2012–13 NHL lockout, Rielly was selected to represent Canada at the 2013 IIHF World U20 Championships, again finishing in fourth place.
-In 2014, Rielly was named to Canada’s roster for the 2014 IIHF World Championship.
-Again in 2016, Rielly was named to Canada's roster for the 2016 IIHF World Championship, where he was named one of Canada's most valuable players.
+During the 2012–13 NHL lockout, Rielly was selected to represent Canada at the 2013 World Junior Championships, again finishing in fourth place.
+In 2014, Rielly was named to Canada's roster for the 2014 World Championship.
+Again in 2016, Rielly was named to Canada's roster for the 2016 World Championship, where he was named one of Canada's most valuable players.
 Canada would go on to win the tournament with a 2–0 victory over Finland in the final.
 Throughout the tournament, Rielly recorded the most ice time of any player on Canada.
 For this accomplishment, he was named to the tournament All-Star team.

-For the 2016 World Cup of Hockey, Rielly was placed on Team North America, a team of North American hockey players aged 23 or younger.
-Also on the team was future teammate Auston Matthews.
+For the 2016 World Cup of Hockey, Rielly was placed on Team North America, a team of North American players aged 23 or younger.
 In three games with Team North America, Rielly tallied two points (one goal and one assist).
-Team North America went 2–1–0 in the tournament, scoring ten goals and conceding eight, suffering elimination following Finland's loss to Russia.
+Team North America went 2–1–0 in the tournament, scoring 10 goals and conceding eight, suffering elimination following Finland's loss to Russia.

 Personal life

 Growing up, Rielly was a fan of the Toronto Maple Leafs.
 His paternal family is from Hamilton, Ontario, and are fans of the Maple Leafs.
 His mother, Shirley, is a cancer researcher and owns a medical company.
 He has an older brother.
 He is of Irish descent.

-Until September 2015, Rielly and teammate Jake Gardiner were roommates.
+Until September 2015, Rielly and then-teammate Jake Gardiner were roommates.
 Despite parting ways, the two remained friends and Rielly was a groomsman at Gardiner's wedding.

 After several years of dating, Rielly's engagement to Canadian ice dancer Tessa Virtue was reported in early 2023.
 According to Rielly, they met one another via a mutual friend.
 The couple married later in 2023, and their wedding was covered by Hello!
 In July 2024, Virtue gave birth to their first child.

 In response to the NHL banning themed jerseys and specifically pride tape for LGBT Pride Nights, Rielly told media, "It's unfortunate.
 But I think as players and as people we're going to continue to support those people and those causes that we think need it or are worthy and very deserving of it.
 Whatever statement was made is fine, but as players, we're going to continue to offer support and be allies.
 We want to be a part of this community."